Emmotes/ic_spoilers/docs/kas.md

 ![Lieutenant of Evil Icon](images/kas/24587.png) **Variant 1: Lieutenant of Evil** (Complete Area 75)
 > Kas starts in the formation.
 He can be moved but not removed.
 > You may only use Evil Champions.
-> Getting to Know Kas: Kas's damage is increased when you use Evil Champions with him.
+> Getting to Know Kas: Kas' damage is increased when you use Evil Champions with him.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Lord of Tovag Icon](images/kas/24588.png) **Variant 2: Lord of Tovag** (Complete Area 125)